mikeoleary/mikeoleary.github.io/docs/_posts/2023-11-01-how-i-deploy-ocp.md

 - Once your cluster build is complete you will see in the logs that your User Interface is ready.
   - the default username is ```kubeadmin``` and the password will be in the logs.
 - Use the ```oc``` utility or the ```kubectl``` command line to authenticate and administer your cluster.
+- you should not need to connect to the ec2 instances via ssh.
+But if you want to, you should be able to reach them with the username ```core``` and the private key associated with the public key that you entered into the ```install-config.yaml``` file.

 #### Destroy the cluster